tomey265/text2video/README.md

 # text2video
-Front end for simple text-to-video generator
+/*Front end for simple text-to-video generator built in collaboration with copilot*/